edspective/edspective.github.io/_pages/share.md

 To prepare for your submission, you will need:
 - a link to your favorite college application (as a PDF).
+- readiness to share outcome of the app (<a href="/feedback" target="_blank">tell us</a> if not).
 - a link to your autobiographical narrative (as a PDF).
-- email address where we can easily follow up with you.
+- (optional) a title for your story.
 - the name of the person who referred you, if any.
 - readiness to accept Relationship Agreement below.
-- readiness to share outcome of your fav app (<a href="/feedback" target="_blank">tell us</a> if not).
+- email address where we can easily follow up with you.
-- (optional) a complete list of your college admissions outcomes.
+- (optional) a complete list of your admissions outcomes.
-- (optional) a title for your story.

 <a href="/submit" target="_blank">**LINK TO SUBMISSION FORM**</a>.
 We strongly recommend that you please follow the Writing Process below.